What You Need to Know About Part D Drug Plans

 If you are enrolling in Medicare for the first time, you can join a Medicare drug plan from three months before you enroll in Medicare Part B to three months after your enroll in Medicare Part B (called your Initial Enrollment Period).
 If you miss this window, you may be charged a penalty.

-4. When you have spent $7,400 out‑of‑pocket for the year, your coverage gap ends and you transition to “catastrophic coverage”.
+- When you have spent $7,400 out‑of‑pocket for the year, your coverage gap ends and you transition to “catastrophic coverage.”
 Now you only pay a small copayment for each covered drug until the end of the year.

-Starting in 2011, Medicare began adjusting the coverage gap percentages to reduce your total out of pocket expense for your medications.
-By 2020, your portion of drug costs in the gap have been reduced to only 25%, with the drug manufacturers paying 50% and Medicare Part D paying the remaining 25%.
+Starting in 2011, Medicare began adjusting the coverage gap percentages to reduce your total out-of-pocket expense for your medications.
+By 2020, your portion of drug costs in the gap reduced to only 25%, with the drug manufacturers paying 50% and Medicare Part D paying the remaining 25%.

 People on Medicare who fall below certain income limits are eligible for help with paying for their Medicare Part D drug plan’s monthly premium, yearly deductible, and prescription co-payments.
 In most cases, if you get extra help, you will not pay a premium and will not have a coverage gap.